MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - **Data discovery (Preview)**: Use this report to see information about labeled files found by scanners and supported endpoints.

+    Note: Discovery for endpoint is gradually rolling to tenants, so you might not yet see this discovery data.

     You can configure an [advanced client setting](./rms-client/client-admin-guide-customizations.md#enable-azure-information-protection-analytics-to-discover-sensitive-information-in-documents) for the preview version of the Azure Information Protection client to report files that contain sensitive information.

     Tip: From the information collected, you might find users accessing files that contain sensitive information from location that you didn't know about or aren't currently scanning: